 These points are based on feedback received from readers, consulting work and learners who have registered complaints on Keep Climbing.

-Vote for a party that has a plan to strengthen cooperative banking and the micro finance sector to improve access to finance
+- Vote for a party that has the plan to strengthen cooperative banking and the microfinance sector to improve access to finance

 Tell your Councillors stipends are too low at R1500 and that you will only vote for them if they are committed to changing this